 The aspalling magnitude of the wreck of the giant liner Titanic has been but little mitigated by the fragmentary information which has filtered in up to this afternoon.
 The rescuing ateapre Carpathia has 86% asservivors on board, according to the latest news received at the offices of the White Stat line in this city.
 This increases the list of saved by about 200 from the number first reported.
 But except for this, the favorable details are imagnificant compared with the supreme fact that the Titanic is at the bottom of the Atlantic and that the shattered wreck took with her 1,341 victims to their death.
-However, a fill were varied by the first repairs across the tent services of the first repairs across the first think the first repairs across the services of the first repairs across the services of the first perfect perfect of the first perfect of the first perfect perfect of the first perfect of the first perfect perf grater and lettings refer that helpes of necessary
+However, a fill were varied by the first repairs across the tent services of the first repairs across the first that the first repairs across the services of the first repairs across the services of the first process who are body undercounted to descriptions.